 As with the original Abby, this one was a railway and car ferry which transported traffic on the Cape Tormentine, New Brunswick to Borden, Prince Edward Island route.
 Martine Atlantic (formerly CN Marine) worked brilliant marketing campaigns for this ship by selling merchandise such as the place mat which I own.
 I also remember shot glasses and postcards existing with this picture.
 There was probably more.

-In January of 2004, The Abegweit was sold to an Indian Shipping company, although would be registered by a Kingstown, St. Vincent outfit.
+In January of 2004, The Abegweit was sold to an Indian Shipping company, although would be registered by a Kingstown, St. Vincent corporation.

 Marine Atlantic had said the costs of refitting The Abegweit with all the necessary means to turn her for use on the Cabot Strait were too costly.